-These three free math games are designed to help students in Kindergarten through Grade 3 move beyond counting strategies and toward genuine addition fact fluency.
-Each game targets a specific strategy — bridging to ten using ten frames, building doubles facts, and using known doubles to solve near-doubles problems.
-All three work on a smartboard, laptop, or at a math center.
+These four free math games are designed to help students in Kindergarten through Grade 3 move beyond counting all strategies and toward genuine addition and subtraction fact fluency.
+Each game targets a specific strategy — the Make Ten strategy using ten frames, building doubles facts, using known doubles to solve near-doubles problems, and subtraction within 20.
+All four work on a smartboard, laptop, or at a math center.
 No login, no download, and no prep required.
+These games are part of the Primary Numeracy Intervention Program, a free K–3 math intervention that includes a diagnostic assessment, leveled activity guides, and over 100 ready-to-use resources.

 The Make Ten strategy is a widely used mental math approach that helps students develop fluency with addition within 20.
 Instead of counting each object individually, students break apart one number in order to bridge to ten.
 For example, when solving 8 + 6, a student moves 2 from the 6 to the 8 to make 10, leaving 4, resulting in 10 + 4 = 14.
 This game makes that process visible and interactive using two ten frames and moveable counters.